ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

     The name of the resource type being operated on.

-#### Monitor-Specific Parameters
+#### Check Levels

-Resource agents may optionally support the parameters listed here when called with the `monitor` action.
+Resource agents may optionally support the `OCF_CHECK_LEVEL` environment variable when called with the `monitor` or `validate-all` actions, to allow requests for more or less intensive checks.
+Agents that support `OCF_CHECK_LEVEL` may choose their own default value if it is not specified.

+Agents that support `OCF_CHECK_LEVEL` should indicate so by specifying actions with `depth` attributes in agent meta-data, as described in **Resource Agent Meta-Data**.

 - `OCF_CHECK_LEVEL`

     - `0`

-        The most lightweight check possible, which should not have an impact on the QoS.
+        The most lightweight check possible.

+        For `validate-all` actions, this should verify the internal consistency (syntax and compatibility) of specified parameters, but should not verify the local environment in any fashion.
+This allows tools to validate parameters even if running on a node that will not run the agent.

+        For `monitor` actions, this should not affect quality of service.
         Example: Check for the existence of the process.

     - `10`

+        A medium-weight check.

+        For `validate-all` actions, this may verify the suitability of the local environment, in addition to the internal consistency of parameters.

-        A medium weight check, expected to be called multiple times per minute, which should not have a noticeable impact on the QoS.
+        For `monitor` actions, this should be suitable for being called multiple times per minute, with minimal impact on quality of service.

-        Example: Send a request for a static page to a webserver.
+        Example: Send a request for a static page to a Web server.

     - `20`

-        A heavy weight check, called infrequently, which may impact system or service performance.
+        A heavyweight check.
+This is expected to be called infrequently, and may affect system or service performance.

-        Example: An internal consistency check to verify service integrity.

     - All other numbers are reserved.

-Service must remain available during the monitor, regardless of level.

 It is recommended that if a requested level is not implemented, the RA should perform the next lower level supported.